Tuesday, March 25, 2025

 "I would rather be a laborer working for another man—some poor man who has little to live on—than rule over all the dead who have perished."
 GPT Literal Translation

-One way to read Satan is as the hero of the story.
+One way to read Satan is as the hero of Paradise Lost.
 Satan is the individualistic, defiant hero representing personal freedom.
 "The mind is its own place."
 Even if in Hell, in Paradise Lost, Satan has freedom to choose.

 In Homer's Illiad, Achilles is given the choice between two fates.
 In book 9, Achilles tells Odysseus, Phoenix, and Ajax: